Losant/losant-rest-js/docs/files.md

 ## Get

-Returns the applicationKeys for an application
+Returns the files for an application

 ```javascript
 var params = {